ART TOURS

 ASPET HOUSE TOUR

-The dining room, kitchen, and large living room on the first floor of Augustus Saint-Gaudens’ house, which he named Aspet, are open for self-guided tours between the hours of 10 AM and 11:45 AM, then again from 1 PM to 4 PM (the house is closed during lunchtime).
+The dining room, kitchen, and large living room on the first floor of Augustus Saint-Gaudens’ house, which he named Aspet, are open for self-guided tours whenever the park is open.
+The house itself is typically open between the hours of 10 AM and 11:45 AM, then again from 2 PM to 3:45 PM.
 Rangers or knowledgeable volunteers are on hand to answer any questions.
 Only twelve people are allowed inside at one time, so on a busy day you may have to wait for somebody to leave.
 However, with only three rooms to see, most people are in and out in about fifteen minutes, so the wait usually isn’t very long.

 Aspet is not wheelchair accessible.